 Snorkeling and Scuba Diving in Silfra

 The Silfra Fissure is known for having some of the best snorkeling and scuba diving in the world.
 Created from the shifting of North American and Eurasian tectonic plates, this underwater landscape adds a new dimension to Iceland’s already majestic beauty.
-Silfra is situated in the Thingvellir National Park and has incredibly clear water due to its location, making its environment perfect for scuba diving and snorkeling in Iceland.
+Silfra is situated in the Thingvellir National Park and has incredibly clear water, making its environment perfect for scuba diving and snorkeling in Iceland.
 A scuba diving certification is necessary to explore this natural wonder on your own, but it is possible to sign up for a dry suit snorkeling tour that will take you to the caves and canyons beneath Iceland’s surface.

 Kayaking on the Hvítá River